 |More than 60 calendar days after your statement is sent to you||All the money in your account|

 These costs make PNC Bank‘s $7.50 replacement fee and $25 expedited delivery fee seem pricey.
 However, PNC offers instant card replacement if you can go to a branch in person.
 TD Bank, which offers free replacement, can also print replacement cards instantly at select branches.
-Chase had a similar service, but recently ended the program due to an uptick in fraud.
+Chase had a similar service but has ended the program due to an uptick in fraud.

-Unfortunately, most of us are prone to losing our debit card at one point or another.
+Unfortunately, most of us are prone to losing our debit cards at some point in time.
 Whatever card issuer you have, it’s important to make sure you take security measures to keep your account safe.
-In the case that you do lose your card, do your best to act quickly by calling your bank and any other relevant companies.
+In the case that you do lose your card, do your best to act quickly by calling your bank and notifying them of any fraudulent activity as quickly as you notice.
 That way, you can avoid losing money and go back to normal sooner rather than later.

 Tips on Using Your Debit Card